zimoluo/sculk_hive/README.md

 * Declaring its loyalty to its only master, the sword refuses to and curses those that dare to pick up the sword.
 * If thrown by its master, the sword revenges the betrayal by turning into the Sculk Hive's altar.
 * Aside from the Sculk Sword, the player receives a remarkable amount of experience that guarantees at least a level from 0 to 20.
+* The sword can be enchanted with netherite blocks, amethyst blocks, and enchanting table to be purified into a netherite sword.
+* The purified sword is more powerful and will not create the boss upon being dropped by its owner.

 ## Technical Details
 * The boss can only be summoned when no other Sculk Hives are present in the world.